- Instructions for R are here: http://epsy887.bryer.org/getting_started/software/

 ## [1] 59

-To remove a single column from a data frame, simply assign to NULL
+To remove a single column from a data frame, simply assign to NULL to the column value.

 mass$Id <- NULL head(mass)